smittytone/PreviewText/README.md

 *PreviewText* is [available free of charge from the Mac App Store](https://apps.apple.com/us/app/previewtext/id1660037028).

 ![PreviewText App Store QR code](qr-code.png)

-## Source Code ##

-The source code is provided here for inspection and inspiration.
-The code will not build as is: graphical, other non-code resources and some code components are not included in the source release.
-To build PreviewText from scratch, you will need to add these files yourself or remove them from your fork.

 ## Installation and Usage ##